 Whilst this Disclosure Supplement will be helpful to you when making the above decision, this Disclosure Supplement does not constitute legal or any other form of advice and must not be relied on as such.
 This Disclosure Supplement when read in conjunction with the Disclosure Document provides a high level analysis of several complex and/or new areas of law, whose effect will vary depending on the specific facts of any particular case, some of which have not been tested in the courts.
 It does not provide all the information you may need to make your decision on which account type or level of segregation is suitable for you.
-Further, the information in this Disclosure Supplement is based on our understanding of the Individual Client Account offered by BME in relation to each BME Clearing Service based on BME's rules and other disclosure Supplement).
+Further, the information in this Disclosure Supplement is based on our understanding of the Individual Client Account offered by BME in relation to each BME Clearing Service based on BME's rules and other disclosures made by BME (see, for example, the BME disclosure document at the link at the end of this Disclosure Supplement).
 We would point out that it is sometimes difficult to reconcile this understanding with the provisions of the rule book for the Individual Client Account at each BME Clearing Service.
 It is your responsibility to review and conduct your own due diligence on the relevant rules, legal documentation and any other information provided to you on each of our client account offerings and those of BME.
 You may wish to appoint your own professional advisors to assist you with this.